visureddy247/terraform-aws-sns/README.md

 ## Protocols and endpoints <a name='table'>

-Refer below reference table for supported protocol and endpoint example.
+The following table shows the endpoint format for each supported protocol.

 | Protocol         |               Endpoint description                         | Argument      | Endpoint example |
 | ---| :--- | --- | ---